Thornhill Trojans

-The current head coach is Danny Ratcliffe, former York City Knights player.

 Formation

 Thornhill ARLFC was formed in 1988 at a meeting held at Thornhill Edge Club, attended by Thornhill Gate Officials, players and supporters along with Thornhill Lees Juniors parents and officials.

 Previously to that, Rugby League in the Thornhill area had been played under the Overthorpe Rangers and Gate Inn Banner.
 The club started by electing to have Overthorpe Sports Club as the club's headquarters.

 Players still had to get changed in the old council building at the entrance to Overthorpe Park, but a lot of people rallied round and the old dressing rooms were given a face-lift in 1994 when a lot of players got involved to improve the facility.
 This included the fabrication, erecting and welding of new rugby posts, and barriers around the field with an army of helpers.
 An old joiners shop at the top of the yard was also converted to make 2 more dressing rooms, showering facilities, and a tea room.
 Overthorpe also had two dressing rooms, so at one specific time three games could actually be played at once.